-- The Outer Color field will allow you to change the color of the area of the block where no elements will reside.
+- The Outer Colour field will allow you to change the colour of the area of the block where no elements will reside.

-- The Inner Color field will allow you to change the color of the area of the block where there the elements reside.
+- The Inner Colour field will allow you to change the colour of the area of the block where there the elements reside.

 For both fields, you can change the colours by selecting a colour in the field, by inputting a hex code, or by inputting RGB colour values.

 The “Block Spacing” setting will let you adjust the spacing between the selected block and any blocks above or below it.

 In each field, the spacing can be done by clicking on the or icons to increase or decrease the spacing between the blocks.

 To adjust the spacing equally, click on the lock icon in between the two blocks.
 Then, increase or decrease the spacing in either field and the spacing adjustment will be mirrored in the opposite field.